tifa-show/BH.Assessment/README.md

 ## Running The Application

-Just hit `F5` and will see the swagger UI appear to you
+- Just hit `F5` and will see the swagger UI appear to you

+ - You can Find `Postman Related Json Files` in `BH.Assessment.Api/Postman-related` folder and you can import it to `Postman` and play with the APIs